Posted on Monday, June 10th, 2024 at 9:00 am

 Have prosecutors charged you with failure to register as a sex offender after a sex offense conviction?
 Ohio’s penalties for failure to register as a sex offender can have a drastic, negative impact on your life.

-If you’re facing a failure to register charge, Moermond & Mulligan, LLC’s experienced criminal defense attorneys can explain your legal options and help you fight the charges.
+If you’re facing a failure to register a charge, Moermond & Mulligan, LLC’s experienced Cincinnati criminal defense lawyers can explain your legal options and help you fight the charges.

 What Does Failure to Register Mean?

 Failure to register is when someone who pled guilty or was convicted of a sex offense fails to register for Ohio’s sex offender registry.
-Ohio has strict laws when it comes to sex offense registration that apply to both residents and visitors of the state.
+You are required to to register as Ohio has strict laws when it comes to sex offense registration that applies to both residents and visitors of the state.

 How Long do Sex Offenders Have to Register in Ohio?